Everything You Need to Know About Washing Baby Clothes

 Special Care for Vintage Garments

-To wash a vintage garment, first place it on a piece of nylon net to support the delicate fibers, then soak it in cool water.
+To wash a vintage garment, first, place it on a piece of nylon net to support the delicate fibers, then soak it in cool water.
 Choose a mild soap.
-Professional laundries often use Orvus Paste; available at many sewing and art-supply stores, it has cleaning and whitening properties but is gentle on fabric.
+Professional laundries often use Orvus Paste ($18.13, walmart.com), because it has cleaning and whitening properties but is gentle on fabric.
 With very delicate fabrics, don't worry too much about small stains, but if the fabric is sturdy, you can try a soap that contains a color-safe bleach.
 This will help to lighten yellow age marks on fabric and brighten whites that haven't been laundered for decades.
 Just be sure to rinse very well to remove all traces of soap.
 Always let vintage clothing air dry rather than subject it to the heat of a dryer.